Articles and Q&A about LED promotional trucks

 How does one deliver ad content to the screens?

-Regular (non moving video) ads are created in JPG format and are uploaded from your laptop computer, phone or tablet into the Spark Mojo software.
+Regular (non moving video) ads are created in JPG format and are uploaded from your laptop computer, phone or tablet into the Spark Control or Spark Player software.

 What does the body weigh?